kavia-common/collaborative-task-management-platform-217524-217533/TROUBLESHOOTING.md

   - If DB is not configured, the backend should still respond with status info; DB-dependent endpoints should return HTTP 503 with a JSON body including an `action` hint.

 - 503 from DB-dependent endpoints:
   - This indicates DB is not configured.
+The backend returns a structured JSON body including an `action` hint and `correlation_id`.
-Use the Setup Checklist from the frontend banner or consult `taskboards_backend/SETUP_DB.md`.
+  - Use the Setup Checklist from the frontend banner or consult `taskboards_backend/SETUP_DB.md`.

 - CORS issues:
   - The backend parses comma-separated CORS origins.
 Use exact origins or `*` during local development.
 Review backend logs for the effective origins on startup.